philipstubbs13/Firebase-Train-Scheduler/README.md

 ## <a name="feature-enhancements"></a> Future feature enhancements
 <ul>
-	<li>When user adds a train to the schedule successfully, a success alert is displayed.
+	<li>When user tries to remove a train from the schedule, an alert is displayed.
 Replace alert with modal.</li>
 	<li>Make it so that only users who log into the site with their Google or GitHub accounts can use the site.
 Read up on Firebase authentication for this.</li>
 	<li>Try adding update and remove buttons for each train.
 Let the user edit the row's elements -- allow them to change a train's name, destination, and arrival time (and then, by relation, minutes to arrival).</li>
 	<li>Consider updating "minutes to arrival" and "next train time" text once every minute.
 This is significantly more challenging; only attempt this if completed the actual activity and committed it somewhere on GitHub for safekeeping (and maybe create a second GitHub repo).</li>